Full Explanation of Recursion in C# (How It Works and Best Practices)

-Recursion in C# full Explanation
+Introduction: Understanding Recursion in C#

-2. Example of Recursive Method:
+2. Example of a Recursive Method: Factorial Calculation

-v Let's take an example of calculating the factorial of a number using recursion.
-The factorial of a non-negative integer n is the product of all positive integers less than or equal to n.
+• The factorial of a non-negative integer n is the product of all positive integers less than or equal to n.
+For example, 5! = 5 × 4 × 3 × 2 × 1 = 120.

 static int Factorial(int n)